Alphonse Paré: Personal life

 Paré married Lucy Victoria Griffith (3 May 1888 - 24 April 1987), daughter of Irish-born Edward Arthur Griffith (1857 - 1949), who became a mining attorney, had migrated with his family to Australia in 1871 where, in 1887, he had secretly married Australian Lucy Jane Armstrong.
 Despite a Griffith family history of a happy union resulting from a clandestine wedding; the union of Lucy's parents precipitated a permanent estrangement between her father and his mother, Hannah Rose Cottingham (1826 - 1921), daughter of James Courtney Morton Cottingham, Esquire (1788 - 1876) and Hannah Robinson; she was the second wife and widow of Arthur Hill Griffith, an Irish magistrate (1810 - 1881) who was the son of Richard Griffith, MP and half-brother of Sir Richard Griffith, 1st Baronet.

 The parents of Richard Griffith, MP were kinsmen who had secretly married in 1751.
 Richard Griffith, Sr. was wed to celebrated 18th-century Irish dramatist, fiction writer, essayist and actress, Elizabeth Griffith — the great-great-grandmother of Lucy Griffith Paré.

 Lucy's father, E.A.
 Griffith had ventured from his home in Melbourne to the Eastern Goldfields of the Western Australian Goldfields in the Goldfields-Esperance region, to assuage the financial hardship that had resulted from family estrangement over his marriage, settling in Kalgoorlie and finding success as an attorney for North-Western Associated Gold Mines (W.A.), Limited.

 The estranged younger brother of Lucy's father, Arthur Hill Griffith, for whom Griffith, New South Wales is named, became a Member of Parliament under the Australian Labor Party, and was eventually Minister for Public Works, then Minister of Public Education.
 A.H.
 Griffith encouraged the 1915 establishment of the Newcastle steelworks, personally negotiating the project with BHP.

 Legacy

 The Alphonse and Lucy Griffith Paré Foundation was founded by the nine children of Al and Lucy Paré.

 Paré's legacy is recounted in Lucy Griffith Paré's autobiography, The Seeds: The Life Story of a Matriarch, published in 1984.

 Son Jules-Arthur Paré (1917 - 2013) was Professor Emeritus of McGill University Faculty of Medicine.
-His granddaughter– the great-granddaughter of Al and Lucy Paré –is actress Jessica Paré, who rose to fame in the cast of Mad Men. and Alphonse Paré's great-grandson, is David de Burgh Graham, member of the Parliament of Canada for Laurentides--Labelle.
+His granddaughter– the great-granddaughter of Al and Lucy Paré –is actress Jessica Paré, who rose to fame in the cast of Mad Men.
+Alphonse Paré's great-grandson is David de Burgh Graham, member of the Parliament of Canada for Laurentides--Labelle.